IBM/openshift201/workshop/README.md

 The goals of this workshop are:

-* To familiarize the reader with OpenShift
+* To familiarize the studen with OpenShift on IBM Cloud
-* Deploy a Node.js application to OpenShift
+* To learn how to integrate OpenShift and IBM Cloud
-* Use OpenShift's features to monitor, scale the application

 ## Architecture